bitcoin-dot-org/developer.bitcoin.org/examples/payment_processing.rst

 To request payment using the payment protocol, you use an extended (but backwards-compatible) `“bitcoin:” URI </en/developer-guide#term-bitcoin-uri>`__.
 For example:

+|Warning icon| **Warning:** The payment protocol is considered to be deprecated and will be removed in a later version of Bitcoin Core.
+The protocol has multiple security design flaws and implementation flaws in some wallets.
+Users will begin receiving deprecation warnings in Bitcoin Core version 0.18 when using `BIP70 <https://github.com/bitcoin/bips/blob/master/bip-0070.mediawiki>`__ URI’s.
+Merchants should transition away from `BIP70 <https://github.com/bitcoin/bips/blob/master/bip-0070.mediawiki>`__ to more secure options such as `BIP21 <https://github.com/bitcoin/bips/blob/master/bip-0021.mediawiki>`__.
+Merchants should never require `BIP70 <https://github.com/bitcoin/bips/blob/master/bip-0070.mediawiki>`__ payments and should provide `BIP21 <https://github.com/bitcoin/bips/blob/master/bip-0021.mediawiki>`__ fallbacks.

 ::

    bitcoin:mjSk1Ny9spzU2fouzYgLqGUD8U41iR35QN\